-$\log\nonblock$
+log nonblock

-If $\log_nonblock$ equals true, Tarantool does not block on the log file descriptor when it's not ready for write, and drops the message instead.
-If $\log_level$ is high, and many messages go to the log file, setting $\log_nonblock$ to true may improve logging performance at the cost of some log messages getting lost.
+If log\nonblock equals true, Tarantool does not block during logging when the system is not ready for writing, and drops the message instead.
+If log\level is high, and many messages go to the log, setting log\nonblock to true may improve logging performance at the cost of some log messages getting lost.